-It’s an anxious time for parents trying to manage through this latest COVID outbreak in Sydney.
+It’s an anxious time for parents trying to manage through this latest COVID lockdown.
 We’re trying to stay outwardly calm as to not panic our kids but we’re worried about them, ourselves and our parents.
 And it’s not just health.
-There are job losses, financial stress, health concerns while we’re trying to work from home (or we’re back in the office) and social distancing.
+There is financial stress, health concerns, child care and homeschooling while we’re trying to work from home (or we’re an essential worker and are out there in the community).
 In the midst of all this chaos and worry, it’s more important than ever to practice self-care.
-This will keep your anxiety to a manageable level so you can stay fit and healthy and able to look after your family.
+This will keep your anxiety to a somewhat manageable level so you can stay fit and healthy and able to look after your family.

-Below, we’ve rounded up some of the best self-care practices you can indulge in at home.
+Below, we’ve rounded up some of the best self-care practices you can do at home.

 Disconnect from social media & news outlets

-It’s easy to feel stressed and overwhelmed by the ongoing news stories about COVID-19 so pause on the 24 news cycle for a while.
-Disconnect from your social media if you find it too much as well.
-While social media can be great to connect people, it can also spread fake news and falsehoods which end up alarming people unnecessarily.
+It’s easy to feel stressed and overwhelmed by the ongoing news stories about COVID-19 cases and the lockdown so pause on the 24 news cycle for a while.
+Disconnect from your social media and stop the doomscrolling if you find it too much as well.
+While social media can be great to connect people, it can also spread fake news and rumours which end up alarming people unnecessarily.

-It’s tempting to binge on wine and pig out on carbs when faced with the prospect of a pandemic.
+It’s tempting to binge on wine and pig out on carbs when dealing with the anxiety of COVID cases and a lockdown.
 But resist the urge to stress eat.
 Try to eat healthy balanced meals and drink plenty of water to bolster your immune system.

 Get enough sleep